EricCheung3/op-website-ui/README.md

 ================

 ## Local Development Environment Setup ##
 First you need to install and setup tools needed for local development.
-Prefer Ubuntu or Mac OS X. Avoid Windows.

 ### NodeJS ###